Robinhood Iron Condor or Butterfly Spreads in 2026

 Robinhood Options Spreads

-Whether you trade stocks, ETFs, or both, options spreads give you greater control over your portfolio.
+No matter which securities you trade at Robinhood, whether stocks, ETFs, or both, option spreads give you more ways to manage your portfolio.

-Read on to find out more about options spread trading with Robinhood.
+Keep reading to learn more about options spread trading at Robinhood.

 Options Trading Permissions at Robinhood

-To trade options spreads, you need approval for Level 3 Options Permission.
-This is Robinhood’s highest options trading level, allowing access to its most advanced spread strategies.
+To trade options spreads at Robinhood, you must be approved for Level 3 Options Permission.
+As Robinhood’s highest options trading level, Level 3 allows traders to use the broker’s most advanced options spreads.

 Types of Options Spreads Available at Robinhood

-Here are the spreads you can trade on Robinhood:
+Here are the spreads you can trade with Robinhood:

 - Debit Spreads